datanav/sesam-jira-currenttime-example/README.md

 (for instance getting the "user_email" attribute from the "currenttime-employee" dataset).

 We also filter out entries where the currenttime_subtask refers to some internal activity that will not have a JIRA-task ("Lunch", "Doctor's appointment", etc).
+This is done by checking if the projecttypename of the currenttime-subtask exists in the hardcoded "config-internal-projecttype-names" dataset.

 ### Creating "workentry-jira"